 The Contractor shall furnish at its own costs and risks, either by itself or through respective authorized inspection bodies or through authorized qualified inspection company and submit to the Customer all necessary certificates, attests, homologations, certificates of conformity, revisions, revision books, revision reports and further similar documents which evidence that the designed, manufactured, procured, tested and performed Work is in compliance with the technical standards, labour safety and other legislation valid in the Czech Republic and which are necessary according to the generally binding legal regulations and standards valid in the Czech Republic for the approval of putting the Work into operation and for its operation.
 The charges payable to the Czech authorities (institutions) and/or specialized companies for the above approvals, certificates, certificates of compliance, etc. are included in the Contract Price.
 The costs incurred by replacing the parts damaged during the tests will be borne by the Contractor.
 For the avoidance of doubt, the provision of a CE-Certificate by the Contractor shall be deemed admissible evidence that the Work is in compliance with applicable legislation and standards of the Czech Republic.

-The Contractor shall secure that all Materials used for performance of the Work are in compliance with the provisions of the Act No. 22/1997 Sb., on technical requirements on products, as amended or if the international certification or requirements (such a CE mark) of Works should be required the Contractor is obliged to secure that all Materials are in compliance with such international certification and requirements4.3.
+The Contractor shall secure that all Materials used for performance of the Work are in compliance with the provisions of the Act No. 22/1997 Sb., on technical requirements on products, as amended or if the international certification or requirements (such a CE mark) of Works should be required the Contractor is obliged to secure that all Materials are in compliance with such international certification and requirements; nevertheless, Clause 4.3 hereof shall still apply in this respect.
 The Contractor shall deliver to the Customer all necessary documents, certificates, statements about the compliance of the Materials with the above Act and the related generally binding legal regulations valid in the Czech Republic.
 Where it is required by the Act or regulations the Materials shall directly bear the mark of such compliance.

 The Customer shall be entitled to attend the aforesaid tests and/or inspections through its own duly authorized and designated inspector provided that the Customer bears all costs and expenses incurred in connection with such attendance, including, but not limited to, all traveling and board and lodging expenses.
 The Contractor is not allowed to ship any Materials without the prior successful completion of inspections and tests defined for the respective material and without the confirmation by the Customer’s Representative of the successful completion thereof, unless otherwise approved by the Customer.
-10.14
+The Customer shall have the right to attend the tests and/or inspections within seven (7) days prior to the planned date of shipment at the minimum; the Contractor shall always inform the Customer in writing about the respective planned date of shipment in sufficient advance time, but no later than within the time period specified in Clause 10.14 below.
+If the Customer does not exercise its right according to the previous sentence, the Contractor shall be entitled to ship the Materials to the Site.

 Whenever the Contractor is ready to carry out any such test and/or inspection, the Contractor shall give reasonable advance notice of no less than ten (10) days in advance of such test and/or inspection and of the place and time thereof.
 The Contractor shall obtain from any relevant third party or manufacturer any necessary permission or consent to enable the Customer’s inspector to attend the test and/or inspection.